SalimOfShadow/Kamernet-Bot/README.md

 ### Timings

-The bot will check the Kamernet website for new listings every 15 minutes by default,but this is purely arbitrary.If you wish so,you can modify the interval by adjusting the paramater inside the .env file.
+The bot will check the Kamernet website for new listings every 15 minutes by default,but this is purely arbitrary.If you wish so,you can modify the interval by adjusting the paramater inside the config.env file.

 ## Usage